 Lat 4° 58' 0S Long 151° 18' 0E.
-Located at Sule on the northern coast of New Britai near Mt.
-Uluwan, to the north east of Ubili and Ulamona.
-Allied documents refer to this airfield as "Ubili Airfield".
+Sule Airfield (Ubili Airfield) is located at Sule on the northern coast of New Britain Island near Mount Uluwan.
+To the southwest is Ubili and Ulamona.
+Allied references refer to this location as "Ubili Airfield".

-Built by the Japanese Navy during the middle of 1943 as a single runway running roughly east to west.
+During the middle of 1943 built by the Imperial Japanese Navy (IJN) as a single runway running roughly east to west.

 World War II Pacific Theatre History

 On June 5, 1943 F-5 "Eager Beaver" 42-13073 piloted by 1st Lt.
 Frederic G. Hargesheimer observed a "new airfield" at this location and photographed the area.

 School That Fell From the Sky, page 35-36:

 "Off to the right, I spotted what looked like the construction of a new airfield.
 I leveled off and circled the area for a better look.
 The least I could do was shoot a set of pictures and let the photo interpreters back at the base decide if this was an important field.
 I carefully lined up for a low-altitude pass over what looked like a runway and set the camera intervelometer for a series of overlapping pictures."

 Used by the Japanese to a limited capacity.
 It is unlikely any aircraft were based here, but used the runway for refueling or emergency landings during the middle of 1943.
 Afterwards, abandoned.